Recipients

 “For pioneering work and breakthroughs on 2D materials and electronic devices.”

-David N. Tse
+David N. C. Tse

 “For inspirational mentoring and contributions to graduate teaching in wireless communication, power systems, computational biology, and blockchains.”